HandsomePhil/HandsomePhil.github.io/README.md

 # handsomephil.com
 This readme will serve as a reference for design components and page elements.
-The site was built in Webflow but is hosted as a GitHub page.
+The site was built in Webflow but is hosted on GitHub pages.

 ## Webpage elements
 - Max-width of content for images and containers: 960px